jasonntruong/GetFit/README.md

 BeReal for the gym.
 It's time to GetFit >:)

+Maintaining a regular workout schedule is **hard.** That's why I built a BeReal dupe that'll notify you to take a picture during your gym routine.
+It scans the image with a **Tensorflow Lite** model I trained, and if it doesn't detect workout equipment, you're charged **$2** for missing the gym!

+## Technologies
+- App developed using Flutter, Dart, Python, and Xcode
+- Dumbbell detection model was trained using Tensorflow Lite
+- Features include: Computer Vision, Object Detection, Notifications

 ## Solution
 - At the beginning of the week, the user enters their gym schedule
 - Based on the schedule, when they "should" be working out, they get a notification to take a picture within 2 minutes